hamk-webdev-intim23a6/palautekooderit/README.md

     - If you are one of us, you can grab the key, or the entire file, from the server.
 4. Profit???

+### Using
 to run the local server use
 > python manage.py runserver 0:80
 in palautekooderit folder

+It is a good idea to set DEBUG to True in settings.py for local developement.
+Careful not to commit this though 😉

 ## Navigating the server